lsst-dm/dmtn-094/index.rst

 * ``X-Auth-Request-Token: [token]``
 * ``Authorization: Bearer [token]``

-The token proxy, or it's conceptual deployment, must be flexible enough to set those headers to a variety of values, if the service is unable to accept the default headers.
-Examples include

-* ``X-Authorization: Bearer [token]``

 Additional information about the user may also be relayed to the services from the token proxy, such as the preferred identity email, LSST username, and LSST UNIX UID.

 * ``X-Auth-Request-Email: [email]``
 * ``X-Auth-Request-User: [username]``
 * ``X-Auth-Request-Uid: [uid]``

+.. note:: Downstream services may need to rely on some form of header renaming, renaming headers
+          to a variety of values, if the service is unable to accept the default headers.
+This is usually accomplished via reverse proxy configuration in some form.

 Sequence Diagrams
 =================